mmbman/Katagiri/1987-03-27-Platform-Sutra-Talk-3.md

 Page 100:

-> “Good Knowing Advisors, Maha Prajñā Paramita is the most honored, the most supreme, the foremost.
+> “Good Knowing Advisors, Maha Prajñā Pāramitā is the most honored, the most supreme, the foremost.
 It does not stay; it does not come or go.
 All Buddhas of the three periods of time emerge from it.
 You should use great wisdom to destroy affliction, defilement, and the five skandhic heaps.
 With such cultivation as that you will certainly realize the Buddha Way, transforming the three poisons into morality, concentration, and wisdom.

-This paragraph [talks about] the meaning of *maha prajñā paramita* as a whole.
+This paragraph [talks about] the meaning of *maha prajñā pāramitā* as a whole.

-The first [sentence says], “Maha Prajñā Paramita is the most honored, the most supreme, the foremost.”
-This is maha prajñā paramita.
+The first [sentence says], “Maha Prajñā Pāramitā is the most honored, the most supreme, the foremost.”
+This is maha prajñā pāramitā.
 It means, who are you?
 You are supreme.
 You are the most honored, the most supreme, the foremost.
 It means, you can forget *you*, forget yourself.
 That is wisdom – perfect wisdom.
 That’s why there is the practice of egolessness.
 Otherwise, we always attach; we are very selfish.

-So that’s why the first [sentence] says, prajñā paramita – your life – “is the most honored, the most supreme, the foremost.”
+So that’s why the first [sentence] says, prajñā pāramitā – your life – “is the most honored, the most supreme, the foremost.”
 That means you should forget yourself.
 That is to learn the self.
 Without this, you cannot master anything, you don’t understand anything.

 Next it says, “It does not stay; it does not come or go.”
 “Not stay” means *present*, “not go” means *past*, and “not come” means *future*.
 So it means time.
 So if you forget yourself, then next, you can go beyond time.

 Without this practice, you cannot understand anything.
 Naturally you do, but using your consciousness you have to *taste* this practice.
-That’s why here it says *maha prajñā paramita* is not to stay, not to come, not to go.
+That’s why here it says *maha prajñā pāramitā* is not to stay, not to come, not to go.
 This is prajñā; this is the nature of your life.

 [It is not something.]
 If we say “your life is wisdom,” [then] we try to know, “What is wisdom?”
 That means you are attached to the present.
 And then we say, “We have *prajñā*, but we don’t notice, that’s why by practice we have to know it.”
 This is [that] we attach to the future.
 Or we say, “In the past, we have prajñā, we have it already, we are gifted with wisdom.”
 That means we already attach to the past.
 But it’s not real wisdom.